Erinle River

-The Erinle River is a river in Osun State, Nigeria, a right tributary of the Osun River, which it enters from the north near Ede just below the Ede Dam.
+The Erinle River is a river in the ancient town of Ido-Osun, Egbedore Local Government Area, Osun State, Nigeria, a right tributary of the Osun River, which it enters from the north near Ido-Osun, just below the Erinle Dam.
 Another reservoir, the new Erinle Dam, lies higher up the river.
 Water from the two dams supplies Osogbo, the state capital.

-There are significant health issues with the untreated and treated water.
+A few meters away from the river lies the M.K.O.
+Abiola international airport, Ido-Osun and also the defunct Electricity Cooperation of Nigeria, Erinle Power Station in Ido-Osun, Osun state.